 What is Bishop’s Cap Cactus?

 Spineless with a globular to cylindrical stem, this cactus grows in the shape of a star.
 It is native to mountainous regions of northern and central Mexico and has easily found its way across the border to gain popularity in the U.S. In Mexico, it grows in chalky soil in stony ground.
-It grows happily here in USDA hardiness zones 10-11 and as a container plant in lower zones.
+It grows happily here in USDA hardiness zones 10 and 11 and as a container plant in lower zones.

 Daisy-like flowers bloom on the mature Bishop’s Cap, yellow with a red to orange center.
 While each flower lasts just a couple of days, they bloom in succession and flowers may be present for an extended time.
 The beautiful blooms are slightly fragrant and just another good reason to grow this beautiful plant.